jpakkane/lmsmap/README.md

 If insertions are done in sorted order std::map does 1200k items/s but lmsmap does a whopping 3700k items/s.

+# Contributing

+For various reasons I need to keep the copyright on this code all to myself.
+This means that in order to accept patches I would need to do all the legal stuff of copyright assignments and all that.
+I have no interest in that so therefore submissions from third parties are not accepted.
+Sorry.
+Feel free to fork the code on your own, though.

 # Contact

 jpakkane at gmail dot com